delving/schemaleon/docs/storage.md

 How these schemas are structured and what they contain is described in [schemas.md](schemas.md).

-There is a file called **SchemaMap.xml** located in the */schemas/* directory and it tells OSCR which schemas of the different kinds are to be used.
+There is a file called **SchemaMap.xml** located in the */schemas/* directory and it tells Schemaleon which schemas of the different kinds are to be used.
 Its contents are very simple:

 	<SchemaMap>
 	   <primary>Photo,Film,Publication</primary>